-In South Australia, accurate diagnosis can only be performed during a spread period (commonly September to November).
-At least 300 sheep in the three highest risk mobs must be individually tipped, examined and lesions scored.
+In New South Wales, footrot is a field based, clinical diagnosis.
+A sufficient number of sheep from the high risk mobs must be individually tipped, examined and lesions scored.
+Assessing the lesions observed against the current environmental conditions is an important aspect of this inspection, and repeat examination after conditions favourable for spread of footrot may be required to make a definitive diagnosis.
 Presence of any under-run should give rise to the suspicion of virulent footrot, which can be further confirmed by laboratory diagnosis.

-Where lesions to Score 4 or greater are detected in more than 1% in any mob, a field diagnosis of virulent footrot must be made.
+Where lesions of Score 4 or greater are detected in more than 1% of any mob, a field diagnosis of virulent footrot is made.